fractaledmind/fractaledmind.github.io/src/_posts/2024-10-16-sqlite-supercharges-rails.md

 <img loading="lazy" src="{{ '/images/railsworld-2024/109.png' | relative_url }}" alt="" style="width: 100%" />

 The worry is that only having one write operation at a time will prevent your application from “scaling”, whatever that means.
 But, this worry is overblown.
 Firstly, most applications are read-heavy, not write-heavy.
 So likely only around 20% of your traffic is writes.
-Plus, we what a difference using an embedded database makes on performance.
+Plus, we forget what a difference using an embedded database makes on performance.

 <img loading="lazy" src="{{ '/images/railsworld-2024/110.png' | relative_url }}" alt="" style="width: 100%" />